wacncontent/CustomizeTool/output/articles/active-directory/active-directory-reporting-audit-events.md

 <properties
-   pageTitle="Azure Active Directory Audit Report Events | Microsoft Azure" description="Audited events that are available for viewing and downloading from your Azure Active Directory" services="active-directory" documentationCenter=""
+   pageTitle="Azure Active Directory Audit Report Events | Windows Azure" description="Audited events that are available for viewing and downloading from your Azure Active Directory" services="active-directory" documentationCenter=""